LONDON TAXI Co ELECTRIC CAR STRATEGY

 The London Taxi Company is 100% owned by Geely, one of China’s largest auto manufacturers.
 Geely with UK Government support constructed a dedicated electric vehicle plant in Antsy, Coventry in 2017.
-The London Taxi Company electric vehicles line-up include a range extended Taxi, based on the iconic black London Cab and new Light Commercial Vehicle.
+The London Taxi Company electric vehicles line-up include the range-extended Taxi, based on the iconic black London Cab and new Light Commercial Vehicle.
 The impetus for investing in the manufacturing of an electric version of the London Black Cab is two-fold:

 - From 1 January 2018, all taxis in the UK must be Zero Emission Capable (emit no more than 50g/km CO2 with a minimum 30 miles zero emission range).
 A zero emission capable taxi must be petrol if an internal combustion engine is used.

-- The UK government are expected to provide grants of up to £7,500 for the purchase of a purpose built ultra-low emission taxi, allowing current taxi operators to convert to the green taxi.
+- The UK government are expected to provide grants of up to £7,500 for the purpose-built ultra-low emission taxi, allowing current taxi operators to convert to the green taxi.

 Ansy Taxi EV plant

 LONDON TAXI CO EV SALES

 THE IN THE NEWS

 2018 Week 38 - LEVC to start testing its electric delivery van

 The Geely owned London EV Company (LEVC) which produce the electric London Taxi TX announced that it will start trials of its electric delivery van in London with potential customers such as the Metropolitan Police and London Fire Brigade in the second half of 2019.
 The target segment of LEVC Electric Van is demanding city delivery cycles of 100miles per day currently serviced by medium sized 1-tonne diesel vans.